2021–2026 NCAA conference realignment: Ohio Valley Conference

 On July 6, 2022, the OVC and Horizon League announced their plans to merge their respective men's tennis leagues effective immediately.
 OVC members that sponsor the sport now compete as affiliate members under the banner of the Horizon League men's tennis championship.
 The expanded Horizon men's tennis league also includes Belmont, which had officially left the OVC for the MVC days earlier.

-The OVC announced on March 28, 2023, that it would add men's soccer as a sponsored sport effective with the upcoming 2023 season.
+The OVC announced on March 28, 2023 that it would add men's soccer as a sponsored sport effective with the upcoming 2023 season.
 Full members Eastern Illinois, Lindenwood, SIUE, and Southern Indiana were joined by affiliates Chicago State, Houston Christian, Incarnate Word, and Liberty.
 Chicago State played in OVC men's soccer only in 2023, as it joined the Northeast Conference, which sponsors the sport, in 2024.
-In 2026, Liberty will move men's soccer to the Southern Conference, while OVC men's soccer will add a third Texas member in UTRGV.
+In 2026, Liberty moved men's soccer to the Southern Conference, while OVC men's soccer added a third Texas member in UTRGV.

 On May 12, 2023, the OVC announced that Western Illinois, which had reportedly been considered for membership in 2021, would become a full member effective that July.
 Western Illinois football played the 2023 season in the Missouri Valley Football Conference before becoming part of the Big South–OVC alliance in 2024.
 It would also keep men's soccer in the Summit League through the 2023 season, keeping that league at the 6 members needed to maintain the Summit's automatic bid to the NCAA tournament.
 (Note: Once a conference drops below the required level of sponsorship to qualify for an automatic bid in a given sport, it has a two-year grace period before it loses that bid.
 With WIU men's soccer staying in the Summit League through 2023–24, that conference had until 2026–27 to restore its men's soccer membership to the required level.
 The Summit would return to seven men's soccer members in 2025 with the arrival of Delaware and UMass as associate members.)

 On August 13, 2025, the Southern Conference (SoCon) announced that football-sponsoring OVC member Tennessee Tech would join the SoCon in 2026.
 Shortly after, Little Rock announced that it would also leave the OVC, with the UAC as its destination, starting in the 2026-27 season.

+Most recently, the OVC and Big South agreed to reincorporate their football alliance into the OVC, with the announcement being made on June 18, 2026.
+The two Big South schools that had participated in the alliance in the 2025 season, Charleston Southern and Gardner–Webb, became OVC football affiliates.